 The above graph shows the demand for Mean stack which has increased in the last 15 years.

-In our next section, let’s talk about the architecture of Mean stack.
+In our next section, let’s talk about the architecture of the Mean stack.

 MEAN Stack Architecture